xatkit-bot-platform/xatkit/README.md

 Xatkit's philosophy is *not* to reinvent the wheel.
 Look at Xatkit as a [chatbot orchestration platform](https://xatkit.com/chatbot-orchestration-platform-open-source/) that will help you integrate the best NLP components in your ideal chatbot.

+Xatkit is a java-based framework.
+If you're looking for a Python-based one that shares the same philosophy and similar arquitecture, check the [BESSER Bot Framework](https://github.com/BESSER-PEARL/BESSER-Bot-Framework)

 ## Quick Start